-What is required How this will be done Step 1 - Initial identification of interests which do or could give rise to a conflict.
-On appointment to their role or on the commencement of this Policy if later, all individuals will be provided with a copy of this Policy and be required to complete a Declaration of Interest the same or similar to that included in Appendix 2.
+Pension Board members What is required How this will be done Step 1 - Initial identification of interests which do or could give rise to a conflict.
+During the Board recruitment process, on appointment to their role or on the commencement of this Policy if later, all individuals will be provided with a copy of this Policy and be required to complete a Declaration of Interest the same or similar to that included in Appendix 2.
 The information contained in these declarations will be collated into the Pension Fund's Register of conflicts of interest in a format the same or similar to that included in Appendix 3.
 Step 2 - Ongoing notification and management of potential or actual conflicts of interest At the commencement of any Pensions Committee, Pension Board or other formal meeting where pension fund matters are to be discussed, the Chairman will ask all those present who are covered by this Policy to declare any new potential conflicts.
 These will be recorded in the Fund's Register of conflicts of interest.
-In addition, the latest version of the register will be made available by the Head of Pension Fund Investment to the Chairman of every meeting prior to that meeting.
-Any individual who considers that they or another individual has a potential or actual conflict of interest which relates to an item of business at a meeting, must advise the Chairman and the Head of Pension Fund Investment prior to the meeting, where possible, or state this clearly at the meeting at the earliest possible opportunity.
-The Chairman, in consultation with the Head of Pension Fund Investment, should then decide whether the conflicted or potentially conflicted individual needs to leave the meeting during the discussion on the relevant matter or to withdraw from voting on the matter.
-If such a conflict is identified outside of a meeting the notification must be made to the Head of Pension Fund Investment and where it relates to the business of any meeting, also to the Chairman of that meeting.
-The Head of Pension Fund Investment, in consultation with the Chairman where relevant, will consider any necessary action to manage the potential or actual conflict.
-Where information relating to any potential or actual conflict has been provided, the Head of Pension Fund Investment may seek such professional advice as he or she thinks fit (such as legal advice from the Monitoring Officer) on how to address any identified conflicts.
+In addition, the latest version of the register will be made available by the Assistant Director, Pension Fund Investments & Administration Fund Investment to the Chairman of every meeting prior to that meeting.
+Any individual who considers that they or another individual has a potential or actual conflict of interest which relates to an item of business at a meeting, must advise the Chairman and the Assistant Director, Pension Fund Investments & Administration Fund Investment prior to the meeting, where possible, or state this clearly at the meeting at the earliest possible opportunity.
+The Chairman, in consultation with the Assistant Director, Pension Fund Investments & Administration Fund, should then decide whether the conflicted or potentially conflicted individual needs to leave the meeting during the discussion on the relevant matter or to withdraw from voting on the matter.
+If such a conflict is identified outside of a meeting the notification must be made to the Assistant Director, Pension Fund Investments & Administration Fund and where it relates to the business of any meeting, also to the Chairman of that meeting.
+The Assistant Director, Pension Fund Investments & Administration Fund, in consultation with the Chair where relevant, will consider any necessary action to manage the potential or actual conflict.
+Where information relating to any potential or actual conflict has been provided, the Assistant Director, Pension Fund Investments & Administration Fund may seek such professional advice as he or she thinks fit (such as legal advice from the Monitoring Officer) on how to address any identified conflicts.
 Any such potential or actual conflicts of interest and the action taken must be recorded on the Fund's Register of conflicts of interest.

+Step 3 - P eriodic r eview of

+potential and actual

+conflicts

-Step 3 - Periodic review of potential and actual conflicts At least once every 12 months, the Head of Pension Fund Investment will provide to all individuals to whom this Policy applies a copy of the Fund's Register of conflicts of interest.
+At least once every 12 months, the Assistant Director, Pension Fund Investments & Administration Fund Investment will provide to all individuals to whom this Policy applies a copy of the Fund's Register of conflicts of interest.
 All individuals will complete a new Declaration of Interest (see

 Appendix 2) confirming that their information contained in the Register is correct or highlighting any changes that need to be made to the declaration.
-The updated Register will then be circulated by the Head of Pension Fund Investment to all individuals to whom it relates.
+The updated Register will then be circulated by the Assistant Director, Pension Fund Investments & Administration Fund to all individuals to whom it relates.